Kevin Michael Richardson: Career

 In 2006, he appeared in the comedy Clerks II in which he plays a cop who notices the words "Porch Monkey 4 Life" written on the back of Randal Graves' work jacket; he also voiced the elder dragon Terrador from The Legend of Spyro game series.
 In 2008, he performed the voice of Bishop for Wolverine and the X-Men.
 Later, he did the voice of Nick Fury on The Super Hero Squad Show.
 He also voiced Tyro in Nickelodeon's Avatar: The Last Airbender in 2004.

 Richardson often plays characters based on comedian Bill Cosby, such as on Family Guy ("Brian Does Hollywood"); as Cosby himself on The Boondocks; and Numbuh 5's father Mr. Lincoln, an homage to Cosby on Codename: Kids Next Door.

 His most frequent role on Family Guy is Jerome, Lois's ex-boyfriend.
 He was also the voice of Cleveland Brown Jr., Lester Krinklesac, and numerous others on The Cleveland Show.
 He currently voices Principal Brian Lewis on American Dad! and is the current voice for Dr. Hibbert replacing Harry Shearer on The Simpsons.
 His voice roles in 2011 included Panthro in the Thundercats series, Martian Manhunter on Young Justice and Bulkhead, one of the Autobots in Transformers: Prime.
 He played Kilowog in Green Lantern: Rise of the Manhunters, the video game sequel to the live-action film Green Lantern and later reprised the role in Green Lantern: The Animated Series and Young Justice.

 He was nominated for Voice Actor of the Year by Behind the Voice Actors in 2012 and in 2013.

 In September 2013, he provided the voice of Mr. Gus on the Cartoon Network show Uncle Grandpa.
 In 2015, he did the voice of a Nigerian king on The Simpsons episode "The Princess Guide".
 Later, he provided the voice of Judge Michaels in Tyler Perry's first animated film, Madea's Tough Love.
 In 2021, he provided the voice of Jimbo in The Boss Baby: Back in Business (2018), the sequel to the 2017 film The Boss Baby.

+In 2019, he was nominated for a Primetime Emmy for Outstanding Character Voice-Over Performance for F Is For Family.